- You’ll integrate OpenRouter’s Kimi K2 model with your trading agent for enhanced agentic intelligence in market analysis and decision-making.

 Project repository: Web3 AI trading agent

-Remember that this a NOT FOR PRODUCTION tutorial.
+Remember that this is a NOT FOR PRODUCTION tutorial.
 In a production deployment, don’t store your private key in a config.py file.

 About Kimi K2

+With the company name Moonshot AI—the company behind Kimi-K2—you know you just have to try their flagship model as the trading agent LLM.
 Kimi K2 at 1T parameters and an MoE architecture is theoretically decent fit for the trading agent, and of course is very fun to experiment with.
+Check out Kimi K2 at Hugging Face.Quick highlights

 - 1 trillion total parameters with 32 billion activated parameters